Together Every Step of the Way

 In late June, Dr. Haynes performed what he calls the “definitive treatment” of melanoma.
 Known as a wide excision, the surgery involved, “removing a safety margin around the area of Joel’s melanoma.”

-The excision was carried out at the Ambulatory Surgery Center (ASC), a facility at UT Health Austin devoted to outpatient surgical care.
+The excision was carried out in UT Health Austin’s Ambulatory Surgery Center (ASC), a facility devoted to same-day outpatient surgical care.

 Joel speaks highly of his experiences at the ASC.
 “I was given very clear instructions about where to be and when to be there, what the cost would be based on my insurance, and all the rest.
 It was all very straightforward.”